ScoreFusion: Fusing Score-based Generative Models via Kullback-Leibler Barycenters: INTRODUCTION

+Next, we proceed to optimize the weights of the KL-barycenter parametric family to minimize the empirical score-matching loss computed from a limited collection of target samples.
+Although this formulation is elegant---essentially reducing to a maximum likelihood estimation problem that is convex (as a function of the parametric weights, see Equation (\ref{convex}))---applying gradient descent poses challenges, particularly in high-dimensional settings, due to the need for complex numerical integration.

+Fortunately, diffusion generative modeling is particularly useful in our setting, and the way we use them underscores a novel way to apply diffusion modeling.
+The success of diffusion models \citep{scoreSDE,ddpm, 2015paper} has sparked a well-developed infrastructure to train those models, with many pre-trained or fine-tuned checkpoints available on websites like Hugging Face and Civitai.
+We take advantage of these resources and show that if the auxiliary target populations have been fitted using them, then our learning task is greatly simplified.
+To be more precise, using auxiliares trained with diffusion and solving Problem (\ref{newtrainloss}) is a simpler way of learning the KL-barycenter parametric family.

+Our method can be viewed as an example of ensemble learning \citep{ensemble, merging_survey}.
+We combine the idea of ensemble learning and score-based generative model.
+Moreover, our approach is optimal in the sense of KL divergence, and our weights can be easily learned on limited data.
+It is related to empirical methods like checkpoint merging for diffusion models \citep{AUTOMATIC1111, merge_loras}, which are not based on an optimality principle as we do (Equation (\ref{newtrainloss})) and lack theoretical basis.

+A Taylor expansion argument is presented in \citet{biggs2024}, which tries to connect interpolation in the parameter space (checkpoint merging) of the denoiser U-Net to that in its function space (ScoreFusion sampling).
+The catch is, the Taylor expansion argument is valid only if the parameters of the merging neural networks differ by small amounts.
+So our paper provides theoretical basis to checkpoint merging in the context of small parameter perturbations.
+But we also show in experiments that the KL-barycenter approach is different and can produce more heterogeneity in populations that have relatively low representation.

+The sampling aspect of ScoreFusion is also related to concurrent methods of synthesizing semantic concepts to create novel images.
+For example, \citet{richardson2024conceptlab}, \citet{li2024tp2o}, and \citet{xiong2024novel} proposed different ways of combining concepts in text-to-image generation.
+The difference between their approaches and ours is the specific component of the generative pipeline where the interpolation happens: our KL barycenter controls interpolation in the probability space of observable outcomes (e.g. the pixel space, in the case of generative vision), whereas theirs combine concepts in the latent embedding spaces.

-1) We demonstrate that KL barycenter fusion of auxiliary models can be efficiently implemented when the auxiliary models are trained based on score diffusion.
+Our main contributions are summarized as: \begin{itemize} \item We demonstrate that KL barycenter fusion of auxiliary models can be efficiently implemented when the auxiliary models are trained by score matching.
 In this case, the optimal score is linear in the auxiliary scores.

-2) We provide generalization bounds which split the error into four components.
+\item We provide generalization bounds which split the error into four components.
 First, the error between the optimal KL barycenter and the target at time zero (whose direct implementation is difficult due to numerical integration).
-The second term corresponds to the sample complexity $O(n^{-1/4})$ and the third term is the approximation error obtained by the diffusion embedding (which facilitates the training).
+The second term corresponds to the sample complexity $O(n^{-1/4})$ and the third term is the approximation error incurred from converting the training into a regression problem.
 The fourth component reflects the quality of auxiliary score estimations.